New York Boat Registration: Fees, Requirements & How to Register (2026)

 • Hull Identification Number (HIN) verification

-Title & Title Transfer
+New York Boat Title & Title Transfer

-New York requires a boat title for boats model year 1987 and newer, at least 14 feet long, registered in ny.
+New York requires a boat title for boats model year 1987 and newer, at least 14 feet long, registered in NY.
 The title application fee is $50.00, and transfers cost $50.00.

 Title required: Yes — Boats model year 1987 and newer, at least 14 feet long, registered in NY